XiaoyanShen99/XiaoyanShen99/README.md

 ### Hi there 👋
 #### Nice to meet you!
 #### I'm Xiaoyan.
 #### I don't have any pets right now.
-But if it's possible in the future, I'll have a cat named Buggy and a dog named Pupa.
+But if it's possible in the future, I'll have a cat named MajorBugFix and a dog named Pupa.